 Building a working design system takes time and patience, and most of all: utilizing it must be built into the company’s culture.
 This can take time.
 A design system that is not actively used or maintained is not a very good investment.

-Building an actually useful design system
+Building a truly useful design system

 A design system should also be built considering the organization and the individuals using it, so mapping out the biggest problems as the starting point is a good way to go.
 Building a design system can be incremental, or it can be a huge undertaking that involves a lot of people.